-Sydney Hospital and Sydney Eye Hospital has 113 beds and a 24 hour Accident and Emergency service.
+Sydney Hospital and Sydney Eye Hospital has 113 beds and a 24 hour Accident and Emergency Service.
 It provides inpatient and outpatient services in general medicine, general surgery, orthopaedics, ENT, hand surgery, and ophthalmology.
 There are 70 visiting medical staff, 4 staff specialists and 45 resident medical officers.

 Located on the Sydney Hospital site is the Sydney Sexual Health Centre and the Occupational Health and Safety Centre.
-The Hospital Complex also includes the Kirketon Road Centre in Kings Cross.
+The Hospital Complex also includes the Kirketon Road Centre in Kings Cross, the Langton Centre at Surrey Hills and the Bourke Street Drug and Alcohol Centre.